bvggies/tijaniyahmuslimpro-ios/VERCEL_DEPLOYMENT_FIX.md

 2. **Navigate to Deployments**
    - Click on "Deployments" in the left sidebar
-   - Find the latest deployment (should have the commit message: "Enhance and modernize all screens...")
+   - Find the latest deployment (check commit hash: `9600777` or later)

 3. **Promote to Production**
    - Click on the three dots (⋯) next to the latest deployment
    - Select "Promote to Production"
    - This will update the production domain to point to the latest deployment

-4. **Verify**
+4. **Verify All Domains**
-   - Wait a few minutes for the deployment to propagate
+   - Wait 2-3 minutes for propagation
-   - Visit `tijaniyahmuslimpro-ios.vercel.app` to verify it shows the latest updates

-### Option 2: Update Domain Settings

-1. **Go to Project Settings**
-   - In your Vercel project, click "Settings"
-   - Navigate to "Domains"

-2. **Check Production Domain**
-   - Ensure `tijaniyahmuslimpro-ios.vercel.app` is set as the production domain
-   - If it's pointing to a different deployment, update it

-3. **Set Production Branch**
-   - Go to "Git" settings
-   - Ensure "Production Branch" is set to `main`
-   - This ensures all pushes to `main` trigger production deployments
+   - Check all 3 domains:
+     - `tijaniyahmuslimpro-ios.vercel.app` (should show latest)
+     - `tijaniyahmuslimpro-ios-git-main-*.vercel.app` (preview, should show latest)
+     - Any other preview domains (should show latest)

-### Option 3: Manual Redeploy
+### Option 3: Force Redeploy All Domains

 1. **Trigger New Deployment**
    - Go to "Deployments" tab